michielskobe/rnd-final-project/docs/project/bluetooth.md

 	TX bytes:26607 acl:0 sco:0 commands:330 errors:0
 ```

-Another advantage of this dongle is that the firmware only needed to be downloaded and installed once.
+The advantage of this dongle is that the firmware only needed to be downloaded and installed once.
 Now that the files are installed, the device will automatically be initialized on startup.

 ### The bluetooth console